-The radio power switch lets you connect the dash radio to the coach batteries with the ignition switch turned off for listening while parked.
-This prevents accidental draining of the chassis battery with prolonged use of the radio.
+The Radio Power switch on the dash lets you connect the dash radio to the coach batteries when the ignition switch turned off for listening while parked.
+This prevents accidental draining of the chassis battery by prolonged use of the radio.

-NOTE:The Coach/House Battery Disconnect Switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
-If the Coach/ House Battery Disconnect Switch is off, the speakers will not emit sound.
+NOTE:The Coach/House Battery Disconnect switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
+If the Coach/ House Battery Disconnect switch is off, the speakers will not emit sound.